Recommended for long-term investors on the hunt for low fees and focusing on the UK and US markets

 Freetrade's fees are great.
 Stocks and ETF trades are free if executed at 16:00 PM GMT, and there is no inactivity fee.
 The account opening is easy, fully digital, and fast.
 You can use an awesome and user-friendly mobile trading platform.

 Freetrade has some drawbacks though: there are only US and UK stocks and ETFs.
-There are only a few research and educational tools, and you can't use credit/debit cards for transfers.
+There are only a few research tools, and you can't use credit/debit cards for transfers.

 If you need an instant (market) or basic execution of stock and ETFs from the main UK and US exchanges for free and you prefer an easy-to-use mobile trading platform, Freetrade is a good choice.